zackmdavis/Category_War/algorithms_of_deception.md

 I want you to imagine a world consisting of a sequence of independent and identically distributed random variables $X_i$, and two computer programs.

 The first program is called Reporter.
 As input, it accepts a bunch of the random variables $X_i$.
-As output, it returns a list of set whose elements belong to the domain of the $X_i$.
+As output, it returns a list of sets whose elements belong to the domain of the $X_i$.

 The second program is called Audience.
 As input, it accepts the output of Reporter.
 As output, it returns a probability distribution.